-- The rule-based carrier assignation allows you to add one condition in the rule you set up.
+- The rule-based carrier assignation allows you to add one condition to the rule you set up.

 If the value is “Paris”, tasks are not allocated to an associated platform, unless the rule exists.

-- The rule based on criteria allows you to define rules with multiple criterias for the carrier assignation.
-This is why when you select this rule youcan configure several conditions with the use of an operator "and" & "or".
-You can implement has many rules as needed.
+- The rule based on criteria allows you to define rules with multiple criteria for the carrier assignation.
+This is why when you select this rule, you can configure several conditions with the use of an operator "and" & "or".
+You can implement as many rules as needed.

 In the example below, you can see that the selected carrier is "Carrier for Urbantz".
-Tasks will be assigned to this carrier depending on the indicators chosen from the criterias' drop down menus.
+Tasks will be assigned to this carrier depending on the indicators chosen from the criteria' drop-down menus.

-Here, the rule for Carrier for Urbantz' assignation is based on the hubs on one hand and on the days of the week on the other.
+Here, the rule for Carrier for Urbantz's assignation is based on the hubs on one hand and on the days of the week on the other.